simply-pleb/music-sample-generator/reports/pmldl-report.md

 Repository: [https://github.com/simply-pleb/music-sample-generator](https://github.com/simply-pleb/music-sample-generator)

-## What you tried to do during the project
+## What we tried to do during the project

 We tried to generate ~10s music clips, that are called **samples** in the music industry, for a specific use case described below.